-In addition to these 6 protocols, a number of research and management projects are being conducted in the Yukon (e.g. the Breeding Bird Survey, Christmas Bird Counts).
+In addition to these 7 protocols, a number of research and management projects are being conducted in the Yukon (e.g. the Breeding Bird Survey, Christmas Bird Counts).
 Through cooperation and partnerships, these projects contribute important additional information that is valuable for long-term monitoring in the Yukon.

 Two general questions underlie this monitoring program.
 First, is there synchrony among sites in these indicators?
 Regional synchrony can be achieved by ecological indicators responding to weather variation that has a widespread regional signature, or by large-scale dispersal of animals like lynx and coyotes.
 Second, are there regional patterns of variation in the density or productivity of indicators?
+For there regional patterns of variation in the density or productivity of indicators?
 For example, snowshoe hares may be on average more abundant in some areas than they are in others.
 In turn, all these regional similarities or differences need to be explained ecologically.